turingschool/backend-curriculum-site/module3/projects/terrificus/inception.md

     * Each person should write out features on Sticky Notes
     * Only 1 feature per sticky note
     * Features should describe user interaction in 3-5 words max.
-    * Features should be written using a sharpie to help ensure the above word Limit
     * Examples include:
         * User profile creation
         * User sees stats over time